jstasiak/stasiak.at/content/my-usual-strace-options.rst

 :tags: debugging, linux

 `strace <https://en.wikipedia.org/wiki/Strace>`_ is a useful diagnostic tool that I reach for from time to time when Things Go Wrong.
+As the Wikipedia page describes it:

+    It is used to monitor and tamper with interactions between processes and the Linux kernel, which include system calls, signal deliveries, and changes of process state.

-Yes, there is `eBPF <https://en.wikipedia.org/wiki/EBPF>`__ and such but good ol' strace is still very much alive.
+Yes, we have access to `eBPF <https://en.wikipedia.org/wiki/EBPF>`_-based tools these days, which are better in many ways, but this post isn't about that and good ol' strace is still very much alive.

 The thing with ``strace`` is it accepts a lot of command-line options and I never quite remember all of them so this list is a much for me as it is for anyone else: